 Harry Dorn reappointed as Dr. A.C.
 Lilly Jr. Faculty Fellow in Nanoscience

 Harry Dorn, a professor of chemistry in the College of Science at Virginia Tech and a professor at the Virginia Tech Carilion Research Institute, has been reappointed the Dr. A.C.
-Lilly Jr. Faculty Fellow in Nanoscience by Virginia Tech President Tim Sands and Executive Vice President and Provost Thanassis Rikakis.
+Lilly Jr. Faculty Fellow in Nanoscience by the Virginia Tech Board of Visitors.

-Dorn has been a principal investigator on proposals bringing in more than $6 million since 2005.
+Dorn has received research funding to pursue both the basic science of nanomaterials and their applications.
+He has been a principal investigator or co-principal investigator on proposals that have brought in more than $10.4 million since 2005.

 He received his bachelor’s degree from the University of California, Santa Barbara, and his Ph.D. from the University of California, Davis.